ojo-codes/mark-react-basics-proj--using-map/README.md

 // }
 ```

-This is using an alternative function syntax in JavaScript, called arrow functions.
+This is using an alternative function syntax in JavaScript, called arrow functions (here, with a block body and explicit return - we'll look at a different arrow function syntax soon).

-If you de-comment it (select all the lines, then press `Cmd + /` on MacOS or `Ctrl + /` otherwise):
+Let's comment-out the whole `function isBuzz() { ... }` and de-comment out this block body `isBuzz` function:

 ```js
 let isBuzz = (n) => {
   return n % 5 === 0;
 };
 ```

+Now run the tests - you should find that they still pass.

 ## Exercise 6: Commentary and reflection